YK7188/YK_Lab/08-iOS-Enrollment-Apple-Configurator-Intune-Limitations-No-ABM/README.md

 ✔ Based on the evidence available at the time, it was assumed that Apple Business Manager might be required for Intune recognition during Setup Assistant enrollment.

-# Conclusion
+# Conclusion (May 2026)

 Even after assigning a Configurator enrollment profile and importing the device serial number, the iPhone failed to download any enrollment configuration during Setup Assistant.

-This suggests that without Apple Business Manager, Intune cannot fully recognize the device for device-driven enrollment, and enrollment fails before user authentication.
+Based on the evidence available at the time, it was concluded that Apple Business Manager might be required for Apple Configurator enrollment.

+This assumption was later disproved by follow-up testing conducted in July 2026.

 <br>

 ---

-> # The below describes follow-up testing conducted in July 2026
+> # Follow-up Testing (July 2026)

 <br>